chrischma/tasskk/README.md

 * edit tasks from terminal

 ## Usage
-Run <code>Main.py</code>.
-No need to install any modules or libraries.
+run <code>Main.py</code>. no need to install any modules or libraries.